bbguimaraes/nngn/README.md

 - `--disable-tests`

 ### Dependencies

+These are the required packages for building the main program, along with the versions known to work:

+- `lua` (5.3.5): embedded scripting language
+- `sol` (3.2.0): c++/lua wrapper

 The default build of the program is very minimal.
 Additional functionality can be enabled by passing extra flags to the `configure` script.